zhang9802/zhang9802/README.md

 - 👀 I’m interested in wireless communications and deep learning.
 I am a Phdc.
 - 🌱 I’m currently learning generative artificial intelligence and large language model
 - 💞️ I’m looking to collaborate on integrated sensing and communications, large language model and deep learning
-- 📫 If you have any questions, please feel free to contanct me via email:jifazhang9802@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: basketball